tim2000s/Boost-master-v3/README.md

 ########################################
 This version of AAPS contain two plugins, AIMI and Boost.

+Both new plugins use Total Daily dose from the AAPS database to determine ISF.

+If you change from U100 to U200 insulin, you *MUST* reset the databases, otherwise the calculations will produce a too strong sensitivity value that will have too low a number, which may cause hypos, and run on the OpenapsSMB plugin for a couple of days to gather the correct TDD data.

 About AIMI :
 Prebolus is necessary.
 Here the part of the log who explain how it's working.